tarantool/doc/doc/dev_guide/contributing_module.rst

 Contributing a module
 ================================================================================

-We have already discussed
-:ref:`how to create a simple module in Lua for local usage <app_server-modules>`.
-Now let's discuss how to create a more advanced Tarantool module and then get it published on `Tarantool rocks page <http://tarantool.org/rocks.html>`_ and included in
+This page discusses how to create a Tarantool module and then get it published on `Tarantool rocks page <http://tarantool.org/rocks.html>`_ and included in
 `official Tarantool images <http://github.com/tarantool/docker>`_ for Docker.

+To learn how to create a simple module in Lua for local usage, check the corresponding :ref:`how-to guide <app_server-modules>`.

 To help our contributors, we have created
 `modulekit <http://github.com/tarantool/modulekit>`_, a set of templates for